JuliaLang/www.julialang.org/blog/_posts/2019-07-14-multithreading.md

 story for multi-threaded, multi-core execution.
 Today we are happy to announce a major new chapter in that story.
-We are releasing an entirely new threading interface for Julia programs: fully general task parallelism, inspired by parallel programming systems like [Cilk][] and [Go][].
+We are releasing an entirely new threading interface for Julia programs: general task parallelism, inspired by parallel programming systems like [Cilk][] and [Go][].
+Task parallelism is now available on the master branch, and a beta version will be released as part of the upcoming Julia version 1.3.

 In this paradigm, any piece of a program can be marked for execution in parallel, and a "task" will be started to run that code automatically on an available thread.